mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 The `output_root` kwarg is the explicit committed-vs-research switch: eval manifest goes to `<output_root>/eval`, forcing/Data to `<output_root>/input`.
+`output_root=<repo>/demo/data` targets the **committed** demo fixtures (reviewed, version-controlled); `output_root=<repo>/data` (or the unset default, which resolves to the configured per-case research root) targets the **gitignored research** tree.
+The default never writes the committed demo tree unless `output_root`/`evaluation_data_root` is pointed at `demo/data` on purpose.

+**Incremental staging (MERGE by default).** Staging one site **adds or updates only that site's case entry** in the family `manifest.json` and **preserves every other site's committed case + staged files byte for byte** (shared helper `icemodel.verification.setup.writeFamilyManifestMerge`, used by both `importPromiceSites` and `importSumup`).
+The existing manifest at the target root is read, the requested sites' cases replace/append (matched by `case_id`), and untouched cases re-encode identically (raw decode, no field reordering);
+hand-added family fields like `schema: "metadata_only"` survive.
+Re-staging the same site updates exactly its entry (idempotent), and a stale `skipped[]` entry for a now-staged site clears while other sites' skips are preserved.
+So adding DY2/EGP into the family root that already holds the KAN fixtures never churns or drops them.
+Pass `overwrite_family=true` only to deliberately rebuild the entire family root from the requested sites alone.

 ```matlab
 % Committed CI fixtures: the KAN_L/M/U transect into demo/data (this is what is